 5:00 PM – 9:00 PM – Early Registration – general members and dealers will be able to register for PulpFest.

 6:00 PM – 10:00 PM - Early-Bird Shopping – the dealers’ room will be open to loyal attendees who help to defray the convention’s costs by staying three nights at our host hotel.
+The cost is $30 for those who stay elsewhere.

 8:00 PM – Remembering Frank Robinson – winner of the 2000 Lamont Award, Frank Robinson was the author of The Power, Pulp Culture, Science Fiction of the 20th Century, and other works.
 Years before setting pen to paper, Frank was collecting pulp magazines.
 PulpFest pays tribute to the author, collector, and friend who passed away on June 30th of this year.